TomashuTTTT7/Hidecall/README.md

 For explanation visit [hidecall.h](hidecall/hidecall.h) and for more examples see [example.cpp](hidecall/example.cpp)

+### Configuration

+Before using, visit [hidecall.h](hidecall/hidecall.h) and change preprocessor definitions to your own preferences in *HC_CONFIG* region.

 ### Decompilation

+Using HIDECALL makes following changes in decompilation:
+- Removes function references
+- Cuts off call paths
+- Removes auto parameter deduction

 Ghidra decompilation example:
 ![Preview](example.png)
-As you can see, Hidecall cut off call paths and disabled default signature deduction

 I tested it on some decompilers, including Ghidra, JEB, Snowman, Retdec and they are all fooled.